-Many cocktails call for sugar refined from the sugar-cane grass (such as an Old Fashioned or that perfectly balanced Daiquiri), making it easy to forget that sugar is all around us, and its source can drastically change the flavour and sweetness of the sugar.
+Many cocktails call for sugar refined from a grass called sugar-cane (such as an Old Fashioned, or that perfectly balanced Daiquiri), it's easy to forget that sugar is all around us, and its source can drastically change its flavour and sweetness.

-For example: the sugars we get from trees.
-Trees store energy as starch in their trunks, which during late winter and early spring, they turn in to the rich sugary water we make syrups from.
+For example, the sugars we get from trees.
+Trees store energy as starch in their trunks, which during late winter and early spring they turn in to the rich sugary water we make syrups from.
 When they are turned in to barrels, charred and filled with spirit, the spirit breathes in and out of the wood extracting even more sugars and flavours.

-Woodford Reserve, Seven Tails Brandy

-Birch and Maple Syrup

-Cynar, Hazlenut, Floc, Walnut
+BOURBON & BRANCH Woodford Reserve, Seven Tails Brandy Birch and Maple Syrup Cynar, Hazlenut, Floc, Walnut 10.95

 The dance of starch (a complex little sugar), heat and yeast give us most of the alcoholic drinks we know and love, with each starchy grain used for fermentation and distillation yielding its own unique flavours.
-Even in their unadulterated states, those same grains give us distinct flavours and that soft, textural quality we so crave.
+Even in their unadulterated states, those same grains give us unique flavours and that sweet, textural quality we so crave.

-CORN & SILK
+CORN & SALK

-Jack Daniels No. 7, Mellow Corn BS Cornsilk and Meadowsweet Liqueur Cereal Milk, Grand Josiene
+Jack Daniels No. 7, Mellow Corn BS Cornsilk and Meadowsweet Liqueur Cereal Milk, Grand Josiene, Oat Creme Fraiché 10.45 sweet.

-Speaking of texture, we mustn't forget pectin, which hides away predominantly in fruits.
-It isn't particularly sweet, but with a little effort it's responsible for the sticky, indulgent thickness of things like jam and marmalade.
-Once again, a sugar putting in work that goes so far beyond just being sweet.
+Speaking of texture, we mustn't forget Pectin, which hides away predominantly in fruits.
+It isn't particularly sweet, but with a little effort it's responsible for the sticky, indulgent thickness of things like Jam and Marmalade.
+Once again, a sugar putting in work, that goes so far beyond just being

-BARMALADE

-Finlandia Vodka

-BS Marmalade, BS Bergamot Soda

-Jack Daniels Rye Whiskey
+BARMALADE Finlandia Vodka BS Marmalade, BS Bergamot Soda Jack Daniels Rye Whisky Yellow Chartreuse 10.45

-Yellow Chartreuse

-11